HashDataFE/TPC-DS-Toolkit/tpcds_tools/QuickStartCloud.md

 # TPC-DS Benchmark Toolkit Quick Start Guide for Cloudberry/Greenplum

-This guide provides step-by-step instructions on how to set up and run the TPC-DS benchmark toolkit on a Cloudberry/Greenplum cluster.
-It also supports products with similar architectures: HashData Lightning, SynxDB 1.x, SynxDB 2.x, SynxDB 3.x, and SynxDB 4.x
+This guide provides step-by-step instructions on how to set up and run the TPC-DS benchmark toolkit on postgresql compatible database.
+Including Hashdata Enterprise, SynxDB Elastic.

 ## Prerequisites
-When you have access to a cluster coordinator node, running the test in "local" mode is recommended to leverage the MPP architecture for faster data generation and loading.

-If you don't have access to a cluster coordinator node, the test can also be executed in "Cloud" mode, where data generation and loading occur on the client host.
+When you only have access to a psql client to connect to a postgresql compatible database, the test can be executed in "Cloud" mode, where data generation and loading occur on the client host.

-### Running Tests on Coordinator Node (Recommended)
-1. Configure environment variables for the database administrator account (e.g., gpadmin, used in this guide).
-2. Since we'll use direct psql login, we recommend creating a gpadmin database.

 ### Running Tests on Remote Client Host
-1. A psql client installed with passwordless access to the remote cluster (.pgpass configured properly)
+1. A psql client installed with passwordless access to the remote database (.pgpass configured properly if necessary)
 2. "PSQL_OPTIONS" must be properly configured in the tpcds_variables.sh file.

-> The following conventions are used in this document: mdw for the coordinator node, and sdw1..n for segment nodes.

 ## Download and Installation